hewsonaiden9-sudo/tellback/README.md

-# tellback
+# TellBack
-PTT and Video sending app that is sleek and easy to use
+Thank you for downloading TellBack!
+This app is sleek and intuitive, made for people working in enetrprise environments and friends.